Irrelon/cache-express/readme.md

 	},
 });

-//then use it in route.
+// Then use it in route.
 app.get("/api/posts", postsCache, (req, res) => {
 	//...
 	res.send("");